Skip to content

 My point isn’t necessarily to skewer existing sources of “truth” but rather to point out that such sources aren’t necessarily more reliable or accurate, or less fallible, than something like Wikipedia.

 And as for things changing?
-Make a .
+Make a copy.